ajholanda/os-funcall-graphs/README.md

-# Graphs from function calls
+# Graphs from OS function calls

 This repository contains source code and resources to extract the function call graphs from Linux kernel.
 With an effort the code can be